 Regardless of differences in behaviour and abilities, we believe that all our students can do anything they put their mind to if we offer them motivation and enthusiasm in our support.
 Promoting positive attitude, determination and curiosity, we build confidence and promote independent learning ensuring that no child is left behind.
 We understand that emotional and social barriers are often obstacles that many of our SEN students face; by removing these barriers we create safe spaces to nurture students.
 By providing resources and opportunities they will fulfil their potential in achieving academic success but, above all if we share the belief that they can do it, they will achieve.

 In years 7-10 we run various intervention groups to support reading and spelling.
-We follow the Rapid Plus and Read On programmes for reading and we have devised our own spelling intervention.
+We follow the Rapid Plus and Read On programmes for reading and spellzone programme for spelling.
 In years 7 and 8 students are generally withdrawn from lessons for 5x30 minute sessions per fortnight.
 In years 9 and 10 we endeavour to run interventions during registration time to avoid students missing vital GCSE work.